-If you’ve always wondered what all those numbers actually mean when you have your eyes tested, read on!
+If you’ve always wondered what all those vision test chart results actually mean when you have your eyes tested, read on!

 What does your glasses prescription mean?